 Spanish Town is home to one of the most popular attractions in the British Virgin Islands, a set of rock formations on a beach called the Baths.
 Once you've visited this coveted attraction, you don't have to sit around wondering if you've seen all that there is to see in the town.
 Here, you're also within easy reach of several national parks which means days of hiking and exploring the outdoors.

-Do you want to spend time outside?
-You may be happy to find out that the area has quite a number of nature preserves nearby.
+Do you want to enjoy more of your vacation under the open sky?
+You might be happy to find out that the area has numerous nature preserves nearby.

-Adventurers wanting to find a another great natural attraction will be interested in seeing choices like Spring Bay National Park.
+Travelers looking to find a another great natural attraction will be interested in seeing opportunities like Spring Bay National Park.
 Because Spring Bay is a protected area, the marine life here is fantastic.
 This makes it a great spot for snorkeling.

 Fallen Jerusalem National Park: Birders will love the chance to encounter some of this islands bird refugees, including brown boobies, brown pelicans, laughing gulls, noddies, and terns.
 North Lee Bay Beach is located on this island, and is a favorite spot amongst snorkelers.